Anxiety Chest Pain: How To Manage The Symptoms

 First, if you are experiencing chest discomfort or cardiac chest pain for the first time, it’s important to seek medical attention immediately.
 Your doctor or the team of professionals in the emergency room can rule out some possible causes of your pain and potentially provide medical treatment for the symptoms.
 Do not feel embarrassed if it is determined that your chest pain is caused by anxiety or stress.
 No matter the cause, your pain is real, and you deserve to feel better, and possible physical causes of chest pain must be ruled out.

 There are some key differences between anxiety symptoms and those that indicate cardiac conditions.
-While both may seem very similar, these significant differences can help you discover what might be the cause of your pain.
+While both may seem very similar, these significant differences can help you discover what might be the cause of your chest pain.
 Pay close attention to the following symptoms:

 • Chest pain due to a heart problem is often brought on by physical exercise or exertion.
 Anxiety chest pain can hit at any time, even when your body is completely at rest.